 Here is the advisable way to use your FIRE EXTINGUISHER

-There is a highly suggested flow that we need to follow on properly using a fire extinguisher.
-The PASS method was created to make sure we can easily fight off any fire, using a fire extinguisher.
+Experts suggest that we need to follow on properly using a fire extinguisher.
+The PASS method is there to make sure we can easily fight off any fire, using a fire extinguisher.

 1. PULL THE PIN – The safety pin is located in between the discharge lever and the carrying handle.
-If the pin is intact, the levers cannot be used and locked.
+If the pin is intact, we cannot use and lock the levers.
 This will break the tamper seal.

 2. AIM Down – In contrast to what we see in tv and movies, where others fling the nozzle everywhere, it is more advisable and truly effective to aim it on the base of the fire and everything near the base.
 This will ensure that the fire will not spread anymore and will not grow any bigger.
 Be careful in handling the nozzle, it sometimes gets extremely cold and can hurt your skin.